 When it comes to your living expenses, ensure that you a living as frugal as possible.
 Make sure you are getting the best deals on things like insurance and gas.
 Also, ensure that you are not wasting money on utilities by leaving lights on unnecessarily or using excessive amounts of water.
 You should also ensure that you are purchasing frugal foods and making frugal meals.

 Eliminating extras goes hand in hand with limiting spending.
 Extras would include anything that is not essential to your day to day living.
 This includes cable TV, trips to the nail salon, gym memberships, music subscriptions, and eating out just to name a few.
 Most of these items are causing you to spend unnecessary money anyway.
 For example, you can get a great workout at home without any equipment needed.

 Take an inventory of the extras that you have in your budget and decide what needs to be cut.
 I don’t recommend eliminating all extras as making yourself too uncomfortable will cause you to abandon your savings goals.
 For example, you can cut cable TV and keep a subscription to Netflix.
 Netflix is an extra however if you don’t have any entertainment at home you might be tempted to go out to dinner and movies causing you to spend more money.

 Get a Side Hustle

 Another way to have more money to save is to get a good side hustle.
 A side hustle is a way to make money outside of your main job.
 You can do this by getting a traditional part-time job or by creating your own side business.
-There are multiple ways to make extra money online or by doing needed tasks in your neighborhood.
+There are multiple ways to make extra money online or by doing needed tasks in your neighbourhood.